tewidis/AOS/markdown/shared_memory.md

     * Binary Wakeup
         - One data structure
             + CP: Child pointer
-        - Minimizes the path to furtherest child
+        - Minimizes the path to furthest child
         - Each parent is spinning on a statically determined location
         - Uses CP (child pointer) to signal child
         - Because everything is statically assigned, this solves the issue of